MileHacker Logo

 • Hours: Most attractions open 9 AM/10 AM to 4:30 PM/5 PM.
 Mallory Square sunset starts approximately 2 hours before sunset.

-• Fees: Most museums and parks have admission fees.
+• Fees: Most museums and green spaces have admission fees.
 Mallory Square is free to enter.

 • Guided Options: Guided tours are included at Hemingway Home and Little White House.

 • Photography Tips: Visit Southernmost Point early/late for fewer lines.
-Arrive early at Mallory Square for good views.
+Arrive early at Mallory Square for great views.

 Less crowded times often align with weekdays, early mornings, or low season (summer/fall).